Apollo Air Pro Review

 |Turboant X7 Pro ($550)||7.3|

-Its victory over the X7 Pro notwithstanding, the Air Pro’s acceleration rate still pales to those of the Apollo City and EMOVE Touring, which are capable of hitting 15 mph in 4.1 and 4.5 seconds, respectively.
-The Apollo City accelerates almost a full two seconds faster (or 32% quicker) than the Air Pro, so it’s your guy if zippy acceleration is high on your wishlist.
+Its victory over the these models notwithstanding, the Air Pro’s acceleration rate still pales to that of the Horizon, which is capable of hitting 15 mph in 4.7 seconds.
+The Horizon accelerates 1.3 seconds faster (or 22% quicker) than the Air Pro, so it’s your guy if zippy acceleration is high on your wishlist.

 The Apollo Air Pro has a manufacturer-stated maximum range of 18 miles.
 Right about now, I would tell you what this equates to in real-world usage – usually, you can expect a 35-40% decline in these stats because they are based on a 165 lbs person riding the scooter in its lowest speed setting across flat terrain – though, in this case, 18 miles is exactly what you get.

 How does the maximum range compare to scooters in its price and weight class?
 Let’s find out.

 Mileage vs Price Comparison

 Replicating the comparisons above – but this time focusing on mileage, rather than speed – gives us a total of 25 models in the Air Pro’s pricing class.
 And again, the Air Pro’s results seem shrug-worthy, with a middle of the pack ranking.